yutopp/VJson/README.md

 [![codecov](https://codecov.io/gh/yutopp/VJson/branch/master/graph/badge.svg)](https://codecov.io/gh/yutopp/VJson)
 [![license](https://img.shields.io/github/license/yutopp/VJson.svg)](https://github.com/yutopp/VJson/blob/master/LICENSE_1_0.txt)

 `VJson` is a JSON serializer/deserializer (with JsonSchema support) library written in pure C#.
-Supported versions are `.NET Framework 3.5` and `.NET Standard 1.6` or higher.
+Supported versions are `.NET Standard 2.0` or higher.
 This library is developed as a purely C# project, however it also supports that be build with `Unity 2019.4.22f1` or higher.

 ## Installation